 The small Sixth Form teaching groups foster friendly and supportive relationships between staff and pupils.
 Subject choices include Art, Biology, Chemistry, Classical Civilisation, Computer Science, Drama and Theatre, Economics, English Literature, French, Geography, German, Greek, History, History of Art, Latin, Mathematics, Further Mathematics, Music, Philosophy, Physics, Politics, Psychology, and Spanish.
 Pupils have the opportunity to follow additional courses to supplement their A Level studies.
-We currently offer a one-year course in The Extended Project Qualification (AQA), and a variety of short courses which range from Cryptography and Cuban Salsa to Music Appreciation and Crocheting.
+We currently offer a one-year course in The Extended Project Qualification (AQA) for all students in Year 12, and a variety of short Enrichment courses which range from songwriting masterclass to watercolor workshop to book club.
 All pupils in the Sixth Form follow the Enrichment programme.
 In addition, all pupils take PE in a sport or physical activity of their choosing.
 A wide range of activities is on offer from aerobics to zumba.